venoajie/my-ai-assistant/docs/rag_workflow.md

-# Guide: Codebase-Aware Context with RAG
+# Guide: The CI/CD-Powered RAG Workflow

 The AI Assistant's Retrieval-Augmented Generation (RAG) pipeline is its most powerful feature for working with large, complex projects.
 It transforms the assistant from a tool that knows about a few files into an expert that is aware of your entire codebase.

-This guide explains the recommended **client-server workflow**, which allows a single powerful machine to manage the knowledge base while the rest of the team uses lightweight clients.
+This guide explains the recommended **CI/CD-driven workflow**, which uses GitHub Actions to automatically build a branch-specific knowledge base and Oracle Cloud Infrastructure (OCI) Object Storage to distribute it.
+This allows your entire team to use a powerful, centralized knowledge base with a lightweight client setup.

 ## The Problem RAG Solves